lupoglaz/GodotAIGym/README.md

 python setup.py
 ```
 This script does several things:
+1. Downloads libtorch cpu only version, unpacks it
-1. Copies **GodotSharedMemory** module and compiles standard godot editor (x11 platform).
+2. Copies **GodotSharedMemory** module and compiles standard godot editor (x11 platform).
-2. Compiles x11 export template.
+3. Compiles x11 export template, dev tools and server templates
-3. Installs python module **GodotEnv** that is used to communicate with the engine.
+4. Installs python module **GodotEnv** that is used to communicate with the engine.

 ## Examples
-There are several example environments in the directory **Environments**:
+There are several example environments in the directory **Tutorials**:

 **InvPendulum** shows the example of environment that relies heavily on the physics engine